 First, businesses frequently need legal help with a variety of issues unrelated to their formation.
 For example, a partnership may need help negotiating a contract with another business.
 If you’ve already hired a lawyer to help you draft your Texas partnership agreement, then it will be that much easier if you need other legal help later on.
 As an added bonus, a lawyer who has been with you from the start will be more familiar with you, your business, and your goals.
 This can allow them to provide more efficient and effective service.

 More significantly, you may end up hiring a lawyer because of issues with the partnership agreement template you used.
 If the agreement is drafted improperly, you may run into conflicts with your business partner down the line.
-Depending on what the problem is, you may end up paying more than if you simply hired a lawyer in the first place.
+Depending on what the problem is, you may end up paying more than if you simply hired an experienced Texas business lawyer in the first place.

 Templates Are Less Flexible Than You Think